Skip to main content

 Write a Thesis Prospectus

 After a faculty member has agreed to serve as chair of the thesis committee, the student should meet with them to narrow the topic or research question to a manageable scope and identify an appropriate hypothesis or thesis question.
 Both student and faculty chair may need to be flexible and willing to explore options before settling on a specific area of research; however, it is up to the faculty chair (not the student) to determine if a topic shows sufficient depth and promise for an Honors thesis based on Honors Program guidelines and discipline-specific standards.
-The student then works with their committee chair to write a thesis prospectus; this may require multiple drafts before the chair and student agree it is ready for review by the other thesis committee members.
-Committee members will offer comments and suggestions about prospectus content and parameters.
-Multiple drafts may be required and students should expect to revise the prospectus based on committee feedback.
+The student then works with their committee chair to write a thesis prospectus and upload the draft to the Honors Thesis Tracker.
+This may require multiple drafts before the chair and student agree it is ready for review by the other thesis committee members.
+Committee members will offer comments and suggestions about prospectus content and parameters, also on the Tracker.
+Multiple drafts may be required, and students should expect to revise the prospectus based on committee feedback.
 Students and committee members should refer to the Honors Thesis Prospectus Guidelines for prospectus requirements.
 Sample thesis prospectuses are also available on the Honors website.
+Once all committee members have approved the prospectus on the Thesis Tracker, the Honors Executive Committee reviews the prospectus and may require additional revisions before final approval is granted by Honors.

 Institutional Review Board (IRB)